ubc-lib-geo/gis-workshop-waml-template/content/glossary.md

 **Jekyll** – [Jekyll](https://jekyllrb.com/) is a static site generator used for creating a variety of online content.
 GitHub Pages relies on Jekyll behind the scenes.
 The site you're looking at right now was created using Jekyll.

 **Markdown** – [Markdown](https://en.wikipedia.org/wiki/Markdown) is a super-simple [markup language](https://en.wikipedia.org/wiki/Markup_language).
 Markdown is popular for creating documentation and readme files.
 When used in tandem with Jekyll templates, it can be used to generate static web pages.
+This page was created in Markdown.

 **Ruby** – [Ruby](https://www.ruby-lang.org/en/) is an open-source programming language, and is used as a framework for Jekyll.